taylankabbani/Streaming-Pipeline/README.md

 python kickOff.py
 ```

+> **Warning**
+> ``On Windows``
+> You might face a problem regarding connecting to the internet from docker containers which will cause the failure of installing the packages on the container.

 After installing requirements, you should see the spark consumer running as following:
 ```
 b'2023-03-15 07:37:25,465 INFO:------------ Successfully initiating Spark session!!
 LOL!! ------------\n'